priyankad1520/AWS/20-terraform/01-terraform-theory.md

 ---

 ## 10. Terraform Workspaces
+> A Terraform Workspace is a feature that allows us to manage multiple environments, such as Development, QA, and Production, using the same Terraform configuration while keeping each environment's Terraform state file separate.

+we can manage multiple environments without Terraform Workspaces.
+We can create separate Terraform directories or projects for Development, QA, and Production, and configure each one with its own backend in S3 so that each environment has a separate state file.
+In our project, we used Workspaces because the infrastructure across environments was very similar, allowing us to reuse the same Terraform code while keeping the state files isolated.
+If the environments had significantly different infrastructure, I would prefer separate Terraform configurations because they are easier to maintain and avoid excessive workspace-specific conditions.
 ```bash
 # Workspaces allow multiple state files in one config
 terraform workspace list           # List workspaces